MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-01-overview-and-setup.md

     ![______](../../../media/get-started-developing-mesh/006-mesh-download-for-pc.png)

-### Download the Mesh Toolkit
+### Download the Mesh 101 sample

-The Mesh Toolkit contains the *Mesh 101* tutorial project.
+The Mesh Toolkit samples repo on GitHub contains the *Mesh 101* tutorial project.

 1. In your browser, go to GitHub, and then navigate to the [*Mesh-Toolkit-Unity* repository](https://github.com/microsoft/Mesh-Toolkit-Unity).